-- 6.2.1.2 There is no limit to the number of consecutive terms an individual may hold the office provided the Chronicler wishes to remain in office and continues to have the support of the Branch Seneschal and populace. - 6.2.1.3 A warrant form, found on http://chronicler.atlantia.sca.org, is required to be completed and signed by the Branch Seneschal at a minimum.
+- 6.2.1.2 There is no limit to the number of consecutive terms an individual may hold the office provided the Chronicler wishes to remain in office and continues to have the support of the Branch Seneschal and populace. - 6.2.1.3 A warrant form, found on the Kingdom Chroniclers page of the Kingdom website, is required to be completed and signed by the Branch Seneschal at a minimum.
 If the branch is a Barony, then the warrant must also be signed by the Baronage.
 The completed warrant form must be sent electronically to the Kingdom Chronicler and accepted by the Kingdom Chronicler to be valid. - 6.2.1.4 The Kingdom Chronicler reserves the right to deny a warrant. - 6.2.2 Requirements to be a Branch Chronicler. - 6.2.2.1 To be considered for the Office of Branch Chronicler, the branch, should consider the following items.
 If any of these is a no, then, the person should not be considered.
-Their warrant will be denied: - Does the volunteer have the required time to be able to put together the newsletter to meet the deadlines? - Does the volunteer have the skill set needed? - Does the volunteer have the requisite computer, software and internet access needed to put together the newsletter? - 6.2.3 Actions required for a new Branch Chronicler to become warranted. - 6.2.3.1 An eMail from the applicant expressing their desire to be warranted with the following information: Branch Name (such as Barony of Raven's Cove) - Name of Publication - Publication periodicity, monthly for Baronies and either monthly bimonthly, or quarterly for smaller branches - Applicant's SCA and legal name - Applicant's membership number and expiration date - Applicant's address, telephone number, and eMail address - A statement denoting how much of the applicant's personal information (legal name, phone number, personal eMail address) may be posted on the online Chronicler roster - A statement from the applicant that he or she is 18 years of age or older - 6.2.3.1.1 A completed warrant form that has been signed, (electronically signed is acceptable), at a minimum, by the Branch's Seneschal, confirming that the applicant is acceptable to the branch. - 6.2.3.1.2 The completed warrant is to be sent electronically to the Kingdom Chronicler. - 6.2.3.1.3 Confirmation by the applicant that they have read and understand the policies of the Kingdom Chronicler's Officer.
+Their warrant will be denied: - Does the volunteer have the required time to be able to put together the newsletter to meet the deadlines? - Does the volunteer have the skill set needed? - Does the volunteer have the requisite computer, software and internet access needed to put together the newsletter? - 6.2.3 Actions required for a new Branch Chronicler to become warranted. - 6.2.3.1 The candidate must complete a Chronicler 101 Class and then submit a completed warrant form that has been signed electronically, at a minimum, by the Branch Seneschal, confirming that the applicant is acceptable to the branch.
+The completed warrant is to be sent electronically to the Kingdom Chronicler.
+Confirmation by the applicant that they have read and understand the policies of the Kingdom Chroniclers office.